sharpmachine/vauxhall/README.md

 # Vauxhall

-> Vauxhall is a WordPress project scaffolding workflow created and used by Sharp Machine.
+Vauxhall is a WordPress project scaffolding workflow created and used by Sharp Machine.

-Vauxhall will always grab the latest WordPress and plugins.

-### Dependencies
+## Dependencies

 - [Vagrant](http://vagrantup.com) - (Download from site)
 - [Node.js](http://nodejs.org) - (Download from site)